Venice Is Sinking: Struggles of the City Built on Water

 Despite keeping its absolutely magnificent appearance, Venice has many daily challenges to face, some newer ones due to pollution and climate changes.

 The complex eco-system in which Venice lays, makes the city slowly deteriorate and face several problems:

 - The salty water from the sea slowly corrodes the brick walls that need continuous maintenance.

 - Unnatural waves created by boats running in the canals increase the corrosion of walls and structures, even with the speed limit being set very low, the effects of the waves is still worsening the deterioration of the city.

 - Emergency services are challenging.
-When there is an accident, ambulances and fire fighters need to reach the location by the water, and due to narrow canals, speed limits, and boat traffic, it can take a long time to respond.
+When there is an accident, ambulances and firefighters need to reach the location by boat and due to narrow canals, speed limits, and boat traffic, it can take a long time to respond.

 - With the high tides, water infiltrates the building foundations, damaging the wood.

 - During the XX century, with global warming melting of the glaciers, the sea level has increased by circa 1 millimeter each year.
 The sea level could increase by 50 centimeters by 2030.

 - In addition to the water rising, the buildings are also slowly sinking into the mud on which they are built.
 It has been estimated that the city sunk about 23 centimeters in one century, and up to 1.5 meters since when it was founded.

 - Like all big cities, Venice is not eluded by pollution.
 Particularly, the water in the canals is affected by industrial and agricultural waste deposited throughout the years.
 The canals are now only half the depth they were in the beginning, and the high presence of phosphorus and nitrogen stimulates algae multiplication.